filecoin-project/filecoin-docs/docs/about-filecoin/faq.md

 Currently, Filecoin's Proof of Replication (PoRep) prefers to be run on AMD processors.
 See this description of Filecoin sealing for more information.
 More accurately, it runs much much slower on Intel CPUs.
 It runs competitively fast on some ARM processors, like the ones in newer Samsung phones, but they lack the RAM to seal the larger sector sizes.
 The main reason that we see this benefit on AMD processors is due to their implementation of the SHA hardware instructions.

-### What are the changes to the algorithm and logic layer of lotus and go-filecoin before going online?

-There will be no changes to algorithm and logic before we go live -- from here on out, all we're doing is fixing bugs (so please report them!), improving performance (our sync is much faster on the latest Testnet), and improving the UX with new APIs and documentation.

-### How will network retrieval of real data be measured and assessed on an incentivized testnet?

-During the competition, once your miner has > 0 storage power, many bots will begin attempting storage and retrieval deals with your miner.
-The competition dashboard will display your deal success rate in near-real-time.
-Miners below a certain high threshold will be ineligible to receive rewards.

 ### What do miners have to do to change a committed capacity (CC) sector into a "real-data" sector?

-We are reusing much of the existing code path for this first iteration.
 Miners will publish storage deals that they will upgrade the CC sector with, announce to the chain that they are doing an upgrade, and prove to the chain that a new sector has been sealed correctly.
 We expect to evolve and make this cheaper and more attractive overtime after the mainnet launch.

-### For the incentive phase, a miner has to execute the full sector life cycle and terminate the sectors.
-What does "terminating the sectors" mean?
+### What does "terminating a sector" mean?

 When a committed capacity sector is added to the chain, it can upgrade to a sector with deals, extend its lifetime, or terminate through either faults or voluntary actions.
 While we don't expect this to happen very often on mainnet, a miner may deem it rational to terminate their promise to the network and their clients but accept a penalty for doing so.
-We want miners to execute the full sector lifecycle to get a flavor of providing long-term and useful storage on Filecoin.

 ### Does the committed capacity sector still need to be sealed before it upgrades to one with real data?